 “Culture and learning must go hand in hand, it has to be interwoven.”

 “Our families are our first teachers, it doesn’t matter where you’re from or what communities you are, your home, your parents, your grandparents are first teachers.
 Our children are learning in our homes before they even step out into the classroom.”

 Aunty Jenny is an Elder from the Bindal people’s traditional owners in Townsville and from the Birrigubba Nation.
-She has worked in various positions over years and for the past 20 years has been involved in The Queensland Department of Education and Training.
+She has worked in various positions over years and for the past 20 years has been involved in The Queensland Department of Education.
 Aunty Jenny states that education is the key for success, and to close the gap between Indigenous and Non Indigenous Australians.